thyeggman/azure-mobile-apps-net-server/README.md

 * Right click on the 'SampleApp' project and select 'Set as startup project'.
 * Hit ```F5``` to run the project in the browser of your choice (or ```Ctrl```+```F5``` to start without debugging).
-* A welcome page should show, indicating the service is running.
+* A welcome page should be displayed, indicating the service is running.
 * You can now issue requests (such as GET or POST) to the backend from your browser.

 ## Useful Resources